riowickham/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow

 My name is Rio Wickham.
-I am 18 years old and study in SETU Waterford
+I am 18 years old and study in SETU Waterford, I am originally from Kildare